gramps-project/gramps-web-docs/docs/dev-backend/queries.md

 ## Fetching an access token

 To fetch an access token, query the token endpoint `/api/token/` (note: the trailing slash is required).
 We'll assume your development instance is running on `localhost:5555`.
+Adjust the port accordingly if it's running on any other port, such as port **5000** (default port for Flask apps).

 ### Using HTTPie and jq
 You can use the command